2014 FIFA World Cup final: Post-match

 Germany's victory marked the first World Cup win by a European team in the Americas, as well as the third successive European triumph after Italy and Spain's wins in 2006 and 2010.
-President Rousseff of Brazil delivered the trophy to German captain Philipp Lahm during the awards ceremony on the stands.
+President Rousseff of Brazil presented the trophy to German captain Philipp Lahm.
 Alongside her during the trophy handover was FIFA president Sepp Blatter.
 As Lahm raised the trophy, the outro of the tournament's official song "We Are One (Ole Ola)" was played.
 The goalscorer Götze was named as the official man of the match for the final, despite playing only the last two minutes of normal time and thirty minutes of extra time.
 Messi was awarded the Golden Ball, FIFA's award for whom they considered the tournament's best player, and Neuer was given the Golden Glove for best goalkeeper.

 Joachim Löw, the manager of Germany, labelled his side's win as the culmination of a project which had begun ten years previously under his predecessor Jürgen Klinsmann.
-Speaking after the game, Löw said: "We’d not made this ultimate step before, but champions do what they will do.
+Speaking after the game, Löw said: "We'd not made this ultimate step before, but champions do what they will do.
 This team has developed a spirit which is unbelievable."
 His Argentine counterpart, Alejandro Sabella, praised his players, describing them as "warriors", and felt that they had been unlucky to lose.
-He said that his team had had the better chances "but we didn’t take them, and we only had to last another five minutes or so to reach penalties.
+He said that his team had had the better chances "but we didn't take them, and we only had to last another five minutes or so to reach penalties.
 The pain is immense."
 Götze expressed a sense of disbelief at his scoring of the winning goal, having not had the opportunity to play for much of the tournament.
-He said: "You score the goal and you don’t really know what’s happening.
-It hasn’t been a simple tournament, or year, for me and I owe a lot to my family and my girlfriend who always believed in me.
+He said: "You score the goal and you don't really know what's happening.
+It hasn't been a simple tournament, or year, for me and I owe a lot to my family and my girlfriend who always believed in me.
 But a dream became reality here."